How I lived in Portugal for one month on a budget. All my best budget travel tips!

 For me, having the actual money in cash helped me visualize my spending and stay on track.

-I try to avoid paying with credit or debit cards while traveling, so as to avoid foreign transaction fees and to avoid swiping my card mindlessly.
+I try to avoid paying with credit or debit cards while traveling, so as to avoid foreign transaction fees and avoid swiping my card mindlessly.

 After forming a budget, I used the following tips to save money while living in Portugal.